Browse the Guide:

 BRACE, JONATHAN JR. (1810-77).
 COMPOSITION BOOK, 1827-31.
 0.1 cu. ft.
 Presbyterian minister in Hartford, Connecticut.
 Book of orations, compositions, disputes, and other writings by Brace while a student at Yale College (1827-28) and Amherst College (1828-31).
 Ms93-002.

 BRANCH, JAMES A. COLLECTION, 1864-1867.
 0.3 cu. ft.
 Collection contains two diaries and letters pertaining to James A Branch.
 They describe his life as a Confederate soldier, a prisoner of war at Point Lookout Camp, and an ailing shop clerk after the Civil War.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-054.

 BRADLEY, HERMAN J. CORRESPONDENCE, 1861, 1864.
 0.1 cu. ft.
 Union soldier in the Civil War, possibly in the Army of the Potomac.
 Correspondence consists of two letters to Bradley's family.
 One letter was written November 10, 1861, for Bradley to his brother by Darius Russell, about Bradley's ill condition.
 The second was written November 7, 1864(?), by Bradley to his parents, from Camp Cedar Creek, Virginia.
 Writes about the guerilla action in the area and their capture of General Alfred N. Duffie.
 Ms89-074.